redpanda-fi/abc/README.md

-# ABC Analysis for Global Super Store
+# ABC Analysis for Inventory Management

-In this project I want to demonstrate my ability to perform ABC analysis to segment customers using SQL.
+In this project, I want to demonstrate my ability to perform ABC analysis to segment customers using SQL.
 The analysis is done in Excel.

 ## Description of Dataset